Instagram Model Camila Bernal Wears A Tiny Black Thong & Ties Up Her Shirt To Flaunt Her Midriff

 “My fit from now on,” wrote Camila in her caption, referring to her quarantine outfit while stuck indoors.

-To complete her look, Camilla left her straight hair loose, letting it cascade down her front.
+To complete her look, Camila left her straight hair loose, letting it cascade down her front.
 She rocked a full face of makeup with an application that included glossy brown lipstick, bronzer, highlighter, brown eye shadow, mascara, and eyeliner.
-Camila evidently spent time grooming, plucking, and lining her eyebrows, too, since they looked flawless.
+The model evidently spent time grooming, plucking, and lining her eyebrows, too, since they looked flawless.

-Camila often shares sexy snapshots on her Instagram page.
-She seems to enjoy teasing her followers by showcasing her incredible body and her favorite physical assets.
-Her latest image racked up more than 24,100 likes and over 360 comments from fans eager to compliment Camila.
+Camila’s latest image racked up more than 24,100 likes and over 360 comments from fans eager to compliment her.
 Several of them also added that they were pleased to see she left her stretchmarks unedited, as it made her seem more down-to-earth and natural.
+Dozens of fans opted to use emoji to compliment Camila rather than writing out compliments.
+The most commonly used were hearts and flames.

 Two of Camila’s famous colleagues, Bruna Rangel Lima and Natalia Garibotto, also liked and commented on her latest share.